Thiem saves match point in victory over Rublev

-Monte Carlo (Principality of Monaco) (AFP) - Austrian fifth seed Dominic Thiem saved a match point in a gripping Monte Carlo Masters second-round win over Russian youngster Andrey Rublev on Tuesday.
+Monte Carlo (Principality of Monaco) (AFP) - Austrian fifth seed Dominic Thiem saved match point in a gripping Monte Carlo Masters second-round win over Russian youngster Andrey Rublev on Tuesday, while Grigor Dimitrov beat Pierre-Hugues Herbert in three sets.

-The two-time French Open semi-finalist recovered from a set down to book a last-16 clash against either Novak Djokovic or Borna Coric with a 5-7, 7-5, 7-5 victory.
+A two-time French Open semi-finalist, Thiem recovered from a set down to book a last-16 clash against either Novak Djokovic or Borna Coric with a 5-7, 7-5, 7-5 victory.

+Thiem is playing in his first tournament since suffering an ankle injury at Indian Wells last month.

-Rublev spurned a match point on his own serve late in the deciding set as he fired a forehand narrowly wide.
+Rublev spurned a chance to seal the match when he fired a forehand narrowly wide on his own serve late in the deciding set.

 "I had to fight from the first to the last point, which of course I did well.
 But I was also lucky at the end when he had a match point and missed a forehand by 10 centimetres or so," said Thiem.